Foot Notes

 enough to support the weight of an active, full grown adult but

-at the same time retains enough flexibility to allow the foot
+at the same time retains enough flexibility to allow the foot to

-to work naturally and comfortably.
+work naturally and comfortably.
 These types of arch

-it takes to get used to the arch supports
+takes to get used to the arch

 supports don't provide the same level of support as hard arch